safoorsafdar/safoorsafdarcom/content/pages/continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

     - rsync -av --progress --delete svnsrc/${SVN_TRUNK_FOLDER}/ gitsrc/${GIT_SRC_FOLDER}
 ```

-- `rsync` will keep the Git repo code as exact as it on SVN.
+- `rsync` will keep the Git repo code as exact as it is on the SVN source folder.

-- `dependencies` this stage should happen after download of Git and SVN code.
+- `dependencies` this stage should happen after downloading of Gitlab counterpart repository code and Mendix Team Server code.

-## Publish it to Gitlab repository
+## Publish it to the Gitlab repository

 ```yaml
 pushToGit: